- What Is A Crankshaft?

 Additionally, some crankshafts are so large that their parts must be shipped separately and then assembled onsite.
 In these cases, sending the crankshaft is essential.

-Finally, some crankshafts contain very rare or custom-made parts that are only available through special orders and must therefore be shipped to the customer's specified location.
+Finally, some crankshafts contain rare or custom-made parts that are only available through special orders and must be shipped to the customer's specified location.

 Following the correct shipping procedures ensures the crankshaft arrives without damage.
-We recommended cleaning the surface of the crankshaft before shipping.
+We recommend cleaning the crankshaft's surface before shipping.

 It's a good idea to check it for signs of erosion or deterioration before packaging.
 To accomplish this, use a clean cloth to eliminate dirt or debris.